ICRAR/ProFit/README.md

 ## Motivation

-This package is designed to offer a fulyl featured Bayesian interface to galaxy model fitting (also called profiling).
+This package is designed to offer a fully featured Bayesian interface to galaxy model fitting (also called profiling).
 It uses the same standard inputs as other popular codes (e.g. GALFIT) but can use complex priors and a number of likelihoods.

-## Installation

-install.packages('devtools')
-library(devtools)
-install_github("ICRAR/ProFit")
-library(ProFit)

 ## Contributors